WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 <!-- wp:template-part {"slug":"header","theme":"myfirsttheme"} /-->

 <!-- wp:template-part {"slug":"footer","theme":"myfirsttheme"} /-->
 ```
-If you used a differnt theme name, adjust the value for the theme key.
+If you used a different theme name, adjust the value for the theme key.

 ### Experimental-theme.json -Global styles